Table of Contents

 Driving the Trail Ridge Road winds through the upper alpine ridges of Rocky Mountain National Park.
 It’s the highest continuous paved road in the United States, reaching an elevation of over 12,000 feet.
 Traveling the Trail Ridge Road is a breathtaking experience that offers stunning views of the Rocky Mountains and the surrounding landscape.
 The Trail Ridge Road is open seasonally, usually from late May to early October, depending on weather conditions.
 Check the park website for current road conditions and closures.

 This road highlights the diversity within the park, not to mention the outstanding chances of viewing wildlife.
 Be mindful that the high elevation of the Trail Ridge Road can cause altitude sickness in some people.
 If you experience symptoms such as headache, nausea, or dizziness, stop and rest or descend to a lower elevation.
-I would advise to spend at least a day in Estes Park to become acclimated to the elevation before embarking on any of the mountain hikes.
+I would advise spending at least a day in Estes Park to become acclimated to the elevation before embarking on any of the mountain hikes.
 I had a bout of altitude sickness on our first day in the park.

 In Rocky Mountain National Park, hiking is an essential activity to truly appreciate the breathtaking beauty of this natural wonder.
 With its diverse landscapes, stunning vistas, and 350 miles of hiking trails, RMNP offers something for hikers of all skill levels.
 Here are some of the most popular hikes we think you should consider when visiting this remarkable park: